History is memory, which means that it can be molded by observers’ prejudices and politics. Fake history is the flip side of fake news.

 On Ouisconsin: An Illustrated Historical Catalogue contains brief highlights of an alternate history of our beloved state.
 My hope for this fond but irreverent “re-imagining” is to stimulate a search for more accurate depictions of historical truth.

-So, here are some brief highlights of an alternate history of our beloved state, reimagined fondly but irreverently in the hope of stimulating surprise and a search for more accurate depictions of truth.
+So, here is a sample of an alternate history of our beloved state, reimagined fondly but irreverently in the hope of stimulating surprise and a search for more accurate depictions of truth.

 [Excerpts from Drawer 1: "Paleo-Pioneers" follow:]

 According to the current anthropological model, humans first arrived in North America over the geologically temporary “bridge to nowhere” from present-day Siberia.
 Their most recent migration is estimated to have occurred 12,000 to 13,000 years ago, long enough to establish permanent claim to the land if these aboriginal settlers had had the prudence to purchase title insurance from a reputable agent.
 This reckless oversight would come back to haunt them, big time…

 Upon arriving from the north, the first Americans set about preparing the land as a birthright for the Europeans to come by killing off the dangerous mastodon and manufacturing the arrowheads and spear points that would become the basis of a thriving souvenir industry.
 To this day, the descendants of these first immigrants left their mark on the geographic swath that came to be known as Ouisconsin (“the land of mumbled apologies”).

 In general, humans seem to have a genetic need to explore the world by poking around.
 The design of On Ouisconsin appeals to what might be called the “snooping gene”, a holdover from our gatherer origins.
 Even the most haphazard gift wrapping prolongs the delicious anticipation of “the thought that counts”.
 A chest of many drawers offers the viewer one gift after another.

 Drawer 2: Settlers